Lucia's Blog: 2016-02-14

 • And finally, what is Satan's final destiny?

 Thankfully, God's Word provides us with the answers to all these questions.
-In our study, I want to provide some Bible answers so that we may better understand who our enemy is.
+In our study, I want to give some Bible answers so that we may better understand who our enemy is.
 The better one knows this enemy, the more successful he will be in defending himself and defeating this enemy completely.
-It is vital that we not quit.
+We must not quit.
 We must keep pressing on even when we feel like giving up.
-Lest we forget, life is a ceaseless battle where we must strive to serve God with all of our life, energy, and enthusiasm.
+Life is a ceaseless battle where we must strive to serve God with all our life, energy, and enthusiasm.
 Remember that victory is just around the corner.
-Let us treasure Paul's inspiring words that keep us motivated and keep us going so that we may win the prize of the high calling of our Lord and Savior, Jesus Christ.
+Let us treasure Paul's inspiring words that keep us motivated and going so that we may win the prize of the high calling of our Lord and Savior, Jesus Christ.

 “Brethren, I do not regard myself as having laid hold of it yet; but one thing I do: forgetting what lies behind and reaching forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.
 Let us therefore, as many as are perfect, have this attitude.”
 (Phil.
 3:13-15)